MrGarrettSmith/ProjectBrutalityHD-CFR/README.md

 The goal was to enhance the experience of playing the Project Brutality mod.

-Several mods were used, altered, and unpacked to avoid various issues and conflicts.
+All mods listed have been altered and unpacked to avoid various issues and conflicts.

 ### Screenshots: